BNLNLP/PPI-Relation-Extraction/README.md

   --overwrite_output_dir
 ```

-You can run the bash script [run.sh](script/run.sh), and you can find the hyperparameter settings of the datasets in [hyper-parameters-configuration.txt](config/hyper-parameters-configuration.txt)
+Refer to the bash script [run.sh](script/run.sh), and you can find the hyperparameter settings of the datasets in [hyper-parameters-configuration.txt](config/hyper-parameters-configuration.txt)

 ## Results
 Here are the results of the model.
 The model was trained on the machine, Tesla V100-SXM2-32GB × 2.
 Note different number of GPUs and batch size can produce slightly different results.